So you’re flying a drone, but it’s unclear whether your use-case is considered ‘hobby’ or ‘commercial.’

 Let me preface this by saying the information below is NOT legal advice.
 Please contact an attorney to get legal advice — but I can weigh in.

-First, you should get a Part 107 Remote Pilot Certificate anyway.
+Considering you need to have a certification of some sort, you might as well go all out for that Part 107 Remote Pilot Certificate anyway.
 Passing this test is your first entry into U.S. airspace — the safest airspace in the world.
 Plus, many insurance providers require a Part 107 license, and often companies won’t hire you to do a drone job for them if you are unlicensed.

 By studying for the test, you’ll learn valuable information about airport operations and weather, and that knowledge is power!
 And it feels awesome to have that certificate proving you have substantial knowledge of our airspace.